Odoo 10 编码规则[英文]

 Use the following pattern :

-, where detail is a lowercase string briefly explaining the action.
-This is used only if multiple actions are declared for the model. - For a group:
+• For an action: the main action respects <model_name>_action.
+Others are suffixed with _<detail>, where detail is a lowercase string briefly explaining the action.
+This is used only if multiple actions are declared for the model.

 <!-- views and menus -->